KD Tun Abdul Razak

 KD Tun Abdul Razak is a Scorpène-class submarine of Royal Malaysian Navy.

 Development and design

 In 2002, Malaysia ordered two Scorpène-class boats worth €1.04 billion (about RM4.78 billion).
 Both boats Tunku Abdul Rahman and Tun Abdul Razak commissioned by Royal Malaysian Navy in 2009.

 The Scorpène class of submarines has four subtypes: the CM-2000 conventional diesel-electric version, the AM-2000 air-independent propulsion (AIP) derivative, the downsized CA-2000 coastal submarine, and the enlarged S-BR for the Brazilian Navy, without AIP.

 Construction and career

-She is laid down on 25 April 2005 and launched in October 2008.
-She is commissioned in December 2009 and.
-She was assigned at Sepanggar Naval Base, Sabah.
+She was laid down on 25 April 2005 and launched in October 2008.
+She was commissioned in December 2009 and assigned to Sepanggar Naval Base, Sabah.